Best Bow Releases Tested And Reviewed

 • More expensive than the other items on our list

-The Archery Fang by Tru Ball is up to par with some deluxe bow releases you would see from Spot Hogg.
+The Bone Collector T Rex by Tru Ball is up to par with releases you would see from Spot Hogg.
 It has plenty of impressive features which is why we decided to include it on our top 10 list.
-It is made in both hand-held and wrist-strap design, it is highly adjustable, and it has a hook instead of calipers.
-In our opinion, the True Ball Archery Fang is a really solid option.
+It is my favorite handheld thumb release, it is highly adjustable with separate trigger travel and sensitivity adjustment screws.

 Features: